FibrinLab/Data-Collection-and-Analytics-Bounty/README.md

 ## FORZA API
 1. Scam Detection Feed - []()

 ## Scam Sniffer

 1. Full list of blacklististed domains and address maintained by Scam Sniffer - []()

 ## ChainAbuse
+* Queried the ChainAbuse Database using a pythonscript with an associated API Key.
+Output saved in a CSV file.

 1. Rug Pull
 2. Ukranian Donation Scam
 3. Fake Coin Listing